 It’s also important that the engine is stored trimmed in the down position so that the trim seals are protected from the sun.
 We have some more information on storing the boat here where we talk about what’s the best position to store the engine in.

 Hopefully, this helps you get a better understanding about summerizing a boat for the summer!
-If there is anything you would like to ask us about, just let us know in the comment section below!

 We’d also like to invite you to come and check us out on our Youtube Channel: Born Again Boating!